jamesinglis/dynamic-pdf/readme.md

 Helper functions that don't belong anywhere else, but it's worth documenting:

 ### strip_accents

+Strip the accents from the string and replace with the nearest ASCII equivalent (e.g. "Jämés" becomes "James").

 ## To Do in Future
 (if there's a demand for it)